anastasia-zhukova/Diverse_CDCR_datasets/NewsWCL50-prep/README.md

 Similar to Zhukova et al. (2022), we exclude an ambiguous category "ACTOR-I".

+We propose a train-val-test split for NewsWCL50 in the ```train_val_test_split.json``` file.
+The split is on the topic level and ensures that phrasing diversity within each split is comparable between the splits.

 ### Topic organization
 News articles in the dataset are organized as following: